 Additional online, asynchronous tutoring help is available at eTutoringonline.org. eTutoring allows ACC students to receive assistance in math, writing, accounting, statistics, biology, chemistry, and anatomy and physiology from tutors all over the country.
 Please note: eTutoring is only available during Fall & Spring semesters.

-Prepare for your tutoring session, as well as all other online school-related meetings, as you would in real life.
+Prepare for your online tutoring session, as well as all other online school-related meetings, as you would in real life.
 Getting ready to work remotely with a tutor ahead of time will put you in the right headspace to be productive.

 - Test out how to use Microsoft Teams ahead of time (take a look at pages 6-7 of our Microsoft Teams instructions here).
 Make sure your camera and microphone are working.
 This will help you avoid wasting time during your session.